Hand Sown ... Home Grown: Release, critical reception and singles

 Hand Sown ...
 Home Grown was released by Capitol Records in March 1969.
 It was Ronstadt's first studio album that was credited entirely to her.
 It was distributed by Capitol as a vinyl LP and 8-track containing six songs on "side 1" and five songs on "side 2".
 Two singles were spawned from the album: "Baby You've Been on My Mind" and the "Long Way Around".

 Following its release, it was reviewed by Billboard who commented that Ronstadt "has lost of none of the excitement she generated while with the Stone Poneys".
 Rolling Stone called it "a distinctive, if not unique, approach to country music as rock."
-Giving it three stars, AllMusic's Stephen Thomas Erlewine wrote, "Hand Sown…Home Grown might not quite hit the mark -- it not only has one foot in L.A. and one in Nashville, Ronstadt still has the folk affectations of the Stone Poneys -- but it's often entertaining to hear he stretch out and find her own voice, and its best moments point the way toward her future."
+Giving it three stars, AllMusic's Stephen Thomas Erlewine wrote, "Hand Sown…Home Grown might not quite hit the mark -- it not only has one foot in L.A. and one in Nashville, Ronstadt still has the folk affectations of the Stone Poneys -- but it's often entertaining to hear her stretch out and find her own voice, and its best moments point the way toward her future."